cengizozel/Tic-Tac-Toe-with-AI/README.md

 # Tic-Tac-Toe with AI

-A GUI Tic-Tac-Toe game that uses the Minimax algorithm which allows the AI to find the best move using the alpha-beta-pruning method and returns a heuristic value.
+A GUI Tic Tac Toe game that uses the Minimax algorithm which allows the AI to find the best move using the alpha-beta-pruning method and returns a heuristic value.

 ## Demo